Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 I was also extremely surprised to find out that there’s China Town in Valencia, offering some of the cheapest food in the city.
 Huge portions too – and delicious!
 I am still smiling when I remember the looks on our faces when we saw the huge portions brought in after we ordered:

-How much did it cost us to spend one month in Valencia?
+How much does it cost to live one month in Valencia?

 We were reckless during our stay in Valencia in terms of spending.
 We ate out constantly and barely used the nice kitchen that we had in our apartment.